Managing Cancer as a Chronic Illness

-The cancer may be controlled with treatment, meaning it might seem to go away or stay the same, and it doesn’t grow or spread as long as you are getting maintenance treatment.
+The cancer may be controlled with treatment, meaning it might seem to go away or stay the same.
+The cancer may not grow or spread as long as you’re getting treatment.
 Sometimes when treatment shrinks the cancer, you can take a break until the cancer starts to grow again.
 But in either of these cases the cancer is still there – it doesn’t go away and stay away – it’s not cured.

 How is chronic cancer described?